-Issuance of Order for implementation of additional security measures associated with access authorization.Start Further Info
+Issuance of Order for implementation of interim safeguards and security compensatory measures.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Pursuant to 10 CFR 2.106, the Nuclear Regulatory Commission (NRC) is providing notice in the matter of Hope Creek and Salem Generating Stations Independent Spent Fuel Storage Installation Order Modifying License (Effective Immediately).
+Pursuant to 10 CFR 2.106, the Nuclear Regulatory Commission (NRC) is providing notice in the matter of Hope Creek and Salem Generating Station Independent Spent Fuel Storage Installation Order Modifying License (Effective Immediately).

 II.
 Further Information

 On September 11, 2001, terrorists simultaneously attacked targets in New York, NY, and Washington, DC, utilizing large commercial aircraft as weapons.
 In response to the attacks and intelligence information subsequently obtained, the Commission issued a number of Safeguards and Threat Advisories to its licensees in order to strengthen licensees' capabilities and readiness to respond to a potential attack on a nuclear facility.
-On October 16, 2002, the Commission issued Orders to the licensees of operating ISFSIs to put the actions taken in response to the Advisories in the established regulatory framework and to implement additional security enhancements which emerged from the NRC's ongoing comprehensive review.
 The Commission has also communicated with other Federal, State, and local government agencies and industry representatives to discuss and evaluate the current threat environment in order to assess the adequacy of security measures at licensed facilities.
 In addition, the Commission has been conducting a comprehensive review of its safeguards and security programs and requirements.

-The Commission recognizes that licensees may have already initiated many of the measures set forth in Attachment 1 to this Order in response to previously issued advisories, the October 2002 Order, or on their own.
-It also recognizes that some measures may not be possible or necessary at some sites, or may need to be tailored to accommodate the specific circumstances existing at the licensee's facility to achieve the intended objectives and avoid any unforeseen effect on the safe storage of spent fuel.
+The Commission recognizes that some measures may not be possible or necessary, or may need to be tailored to accommodate the specific circumstances existing at PSEG's facility to achieve the intended objectives and avoid any unforeseen effect on the safe storage of spent fuel.

-A. PSEG shall, notwithstanding the provisions of any Commission regulation or license to the contrary, comply with the requirements described in Attachment 1 to this Order except to the extent that a more stringent requirement is set forth in the PSEG's security plan.
-PSEG shall immediately start implementation of the requirements in Attachment 1 to the Order and shall complete implementation no later than October 31, 2005, with the exception of the additional security measures B.4, which shall be implemented no later than May 2, 2006, or the first day that spent fuel is initially placed in the ISFSI, whichever is later.
+A. PSEG shall, notwithstanding the provisions of any Commission regulation or license to the contrary, comply with the requirements described in Attachment 1 to this Order except to the extent that a more stringent requirement is set forth in their security plan.
+PSEG shall immediately start implementation of the requirements in Attachment 1 to the Order and shall complete implementation before October 31, 2005, or the first day spent fuel is initially placed in the ISFSI, whichever is later.

 B.1.
-PSEG shall, within twenty (20) days of the date of this Order, notify the Commission: (1) If it is unable to comply with any of the requirements described in Attachment 1, (2) if compliance with any of the requirements is unnecessary in their specific circumstances, or (3) if implementation of any of the requirements would cause PSEG to be in violation of the provisions of any Commission regulation or the facility license.
-The notification shall provide PSEG's justification for seeking relief from or variation of any specific requirement.
+PSEG shall, within twenty (20) days of the date of this Order, notify the Commission: (1) If they are unable to comply with any of the requirements described in Attachment 1, (2) if compliance with any of the requirements is unnecessary in their specific circumstances, or (3) if implementation of any of the requirements would cause the licensee to be in violation of the provisions of any Commission regulation or the facility license.
+The notification shall provide the licensee's justification for seeking relief from or variation of any specific requirement.

 C.1.
-PSEG shall, within twenty (20) days of this Order, submit to the Commission a schedule for achieving compliance with each requirement described in Attachment 1.
+PSEG shall, within twenty (20) days of the date of this Order, submit to the Commission, a schedule for achieving compliance with each requirement described in Attachment 1.

 2. PSEG shall report to the Commission when they have achieved full compliance with the requirements described in Attachment 1.